Monopoles and Landau-Ginzburg Models II: Floer Homology: Introduction

 \subsection{The Euler Characteristic and Finiteness}

-By \cite{MT96}, for any closed oriented 3-manifold $Y_0$ with the first Betti number $b_1(Y_0)>0$, the Euler characteristic of the reduced monopole Floer homology $\HM_*^{red} (Y_0)$ defined by Kronheimer-Mrowka \cite{Bible} recovers the Milnor torsion invariant of $Y_0$.
-The same statement continues to hold in our case.
-Since we have followed the same setup of Meng-Taubes in \cite{MT96}, the Euler characteristic of $\HM_*(\y)$ recovers the Seiberg-Witten invariant $\SW(Y,\partial Y)$ defined in their paper.
-In particular, it is independent of the choice of $(\omega, g_\Sigma,\lambda,\mu)$.
+By \cite{MT96}, for any closed oriented 3-manifold $Z$ with $b_1(Z)\geq 2$, the Euler characteristic of the reduced monopole Floer homology $\HM_*^{red} (Z)$ as defined in \cite{Bible} (with any generic non-exact perturbation) recovers the Milnor torsion invariant of $Z$.
+Since we have followed the same setup of Meng-Taubes \cite{MT96}, the Euler characteristic of $\HM_*(\y)$, which is the same as the signed count of critical points of $\CL_\omega$ on $\hy$, recovers the Seiberg-Witten invariant $\SW(Y,\partial Y)$ defined in their paper.
+In particular, it is independent of the 2-form $\omega$ or the boundary datum $\fd=(g_\Sigma,\lambda,\mu)$ and recovers the Milnor-Turaev torsion of $(Y,\partial Y)$.